 An email-to-target Page Builder page includes a “Target settings” area in which you specify the targets of your supporters’ emails when they take action.
-The targets can either be selected automatically from a postcode contact database, for example a Westminster MP, or from single contacts that you have added yourself.
+The targets can either be selected automatically from a postcode contact database, for example a Westminster MP in the UK, a Senator/House Rep in the US, or MPs in Canada — or from single contacts that you have added yourself.

 You can also include options to delay delivery and force supporters to verify their identity before the email is sent.

 When you first create a new email-to-target page you are required to set up the target settings.

 You can also amend the settings at any time by opening the admin screen of your page.
 This is accessible from the main list of pages or when editing your page by clicking this icon: .